Why It Works

 - 1 medium clove garlic, minced (about 2 teaspoons)

-- 12 hot Chinese dry chili peppers, seeded
+- 12 hot Chinese dry chile peppers, seeded

 - 2 teaspoons toasted and ground Sichuan peppercorns